fdnd-agency/oncollaboration/CONTRIBUTIONS.md

 •	Add a blank line between sections of code to improve readability.

 •	Use semantic HTML where possible.
-Useand only when no better option exists.
+Only us this when no better option exists.

 •	Add comments to complex code where necessary—or create an issue labeled documentation to keep the codebase clean.